Kurtz1993/js-exercises-jr/exercise 3/readme.md

 Show an alert per button clicked, but only use one event.

 ### Acceptance criteria
+- The only event handler should be on the element div#buttons.
-- All buttons should respond to the click event, but, only one event handler must be present.
+- All buttons should respond to the click event.
 This means that you cannot have something like:

 ```javascript
 const btn1 = document.getElementById('btn1').onclick = somefunction();